 TASK

-Develop a self-service logic configuration tool that allowed non-technical study teams to create and manage complex clinical trial logic independently from their development team, accelerating the study setup process and reducing costs.
+Develop a self-service logic configuration tool (as part of a Clinical Trial Management System) that allowed non-technical study teams to create and manage complex clinical trial logic independently from their development team, accelerating the study setup process and reducing costs.

 Timeframe